-Development - “Strong & Deadly Futures” was developed as the name of the school-based prevention program by UNSW in consultation with Gilimbaa.
-The Gilimbaa Indigenous working group1 proposed a variety of names with a strength-based, positive and inclusive connotations, which were tested with Aboriginal and Torres Strait Islander and non-Indigenous students.
+Name - ‘Strong & Deadly Futures’ was selected as the name of the school-based prevention program by the research team in consultation with Gilimbaa (Indigenous Creative Design Agency).
+The Gilimbaa Aboriginal working group1 proposed a variety of names with strengths-based, positive and inclusive connotations, which were tested with Aboriginal and Torres Strait Islander and non-Indigenous students.
 Based on overwhelming support, Strong & Deadly Futures was selected as the most appropriate.
 The words ‘Strong’ and ‘Deadly’2 relate to the strengths-based focus embedded in the program.
 The word ‘Futures’

 Further design elements:

 The logo and design as shown on the website:

 1 Gilimbaa formed a working group of experienced communication professionals and young Aboriginal artists and designers from Goreng Goreng, Larrakia, South Seas and Quandamooka nations.
 This working group led the design and development of characters and illustrations, and were responsible for guiding the language and content of the scripts.
 They also reviewed all project content for cultural appropriateness.

 2 ‘Deadly’ is a common word used in Aboriginal and Torres Strait Islander communities and means cool/awesome/strong.